 Just joining us?
 Take a look at last week’s Deburring 101: Reasons Deburring is Crucial

 Burrs are not “one size fits all.”
 Burrs come in as many different types as there are machining processes and methods.
-Identifying burrs allows you to address not only removal processes but also possibilities of preventing them from occurring in the first place.
+Identifying burrs allows you to address not only removal processes but also the possibilities of preventing them from occurring in the first place.
 Examining the characteristics of the burrs will provide information that helps you find the best deburring solution.

 This table provides some examples of burrs and their relation to specific machining processes.